- General (Divisional) Distribution

 Macalester seeks to ensure all students receive writing instruction, experience writing as a process, and receive feedback on the mechanics and substance of their writing.
 To meet our Writing Requirement students will take three courses designated as argumentative writing (WA), writing as craft (WC) or writing as practice (WP).
 Of the three at least one must be WA and no more than one WP.
 College courses taken prior to entering Macalester may be applied to meet this requirement on a petition basis.
 Forms are available from the Registrar’s website.

-Check out the list of all the Fall 2015 courses approved to meet the general education (GenEd) requirements in Internationalism, US Identities and Differences, Quantitative Thinking and Writing.
+Check out the list of all the Fall 2019 courses approved to meet the general education (GenEd) requirements in Internationalism, US Identities and Differences, Quantitative Thinking and Writing, https://www.macalester.edu/registrar/schedules/2019fall/gened/.

 In order to graduate from Macalester all students must demonstrate proficiency in a language other than English equivalent to four semesters worth of college level instruction in that language.
 This level of proficiency enables students to meaningfully engage both the language itself as well as the cultures connected to it.
 Most students meet this requirement by completing Intermediate II in their chosen language at Macalester.
 Students who receive college credit for Intermediate II through a qualifying score on the AP exam, or take Intermediate II at another college and receive transfer credit, or earn a qualifying score on the SAT II exam (620 with listening or 700 without listening) will have this requirement marked as met once we receive the official scores or transcripts.

-Students whose native language is not English should submit appropriate documentation to the Academic Programs Office to have their proficiency in reading, writing, listening and speaking in more than one language verified.
-The most common means of demonstrating proficiency is a transcript from high school that indicates the language of instruction in the student’s secondary school was a language other than English or that the student took courses in his or her native language as well as in English.
-Students who do not have such documentation should contact the Academic Programs Office once on campus to discuss other options for demonstrating multilingual proficiency.
+Students whose native language is not English should submit appropriate documentation to Academic Programs and Advising to have their proficiency in reading, writing, listening and speaking in more than one language verified.
+The most common means of demonstrating proficiency is a transcript from high school that indicates the language of instruction in the student’s secondary school was a language other than English or that the student took courses in a native language as well as in English.
+Students who do not have such documentation should contact Academic Programs and Advising once on campus to discuss other options for demonstrating multilingual proficiency.

 Students who have met our four semester proficiency requirement are welcome to take advanced level courses in that language or to pursue a new language at the appropriate level based on their preparation.
 Learn more about the World Languages Macalester offers.

-Students who have not taken these exams, but will continue studying the language they pursued in high school, should place themselves in the course they feel is appropriate given their experience, course work, ability and the guidelines provided in the departmental section of the Orientation website.
+Students who have not taken these exams, but will continue studying a language they pursued in high school, should place themselves in the course they feel is appropriate given their experience, course work, ability and the guidelines provided by the corresponding language department.

-Students continuing in the study of French, German or Spanish are required to take an online placement test, offered through a program called WebCape.
+Students without college credit who wish to continue in the study of French, German or Spanish are required to take an online placement test, offered through a program called WebCape.
 The test is offered free of charge and will help students decide which course to take.

 Instructions for taking the WebCape exam are as follows: